cea-hpc/modules/doc/source/design/insensitive-case.rst

 Corner cases
 ------------

-- When looking for the best match among loaded modules to select one module to unload, lastly loaded module, or firstly loaded module depending on ``unload_match_order`` configuration, will be returned
+- When looking for the best match among loaded modules to select one module to unload, lastly loaded module, or firstly loaded module depending on :mconfig:`unload_match_order` configuration, will be returned

     - When insensitive case is enabled, last or first icase match will be returned even if an exact match is present among the loaded module list
     - This behavior has an impact in case multiple available modules correspond to the same insensitive case string